anna-dor-plumsail/documents-docs/source/document-generation/xlsx/charts.rst

 Charts in XLSX templates
 ========================

-With help of **Create XLSX document from template** action, you can create different types of charts based on differently structured data.
+With help of the templating engine, you can create different types of charts based on differently structured data.
 Let us check a few examples.

 .. contents:: Content
     :local: